Bogwhite4990/Romanian-Map-Game/README.md

 # Guess the County!

-This is a simple Python game called "Guess the County!"
-It uses the Turtle graphics library to display a map of Romania and allows you to guess the names of the counties.
-The objective is to guess all 41 counties correctly.
+This is a simple Python game called "Guess the city!"
+It uses the Turtle graphics library to display a map of Romania and allows you to guess the names of the city.
+The objective is to guess all 41 city correctly.

 ![image](https://github.com/Bogwhite4990/Romanian-Map-Game/assets/103454208/84697819-ebe0-41ad-ae1a-8105891c75ea)